 The ride quality of the CX-5 is “neither stiff nor light,” according to Car and Driver, and the base engine is adequate, but the turbocharged version in top trim provides a real luxury experience.

-The CX-5, like the BMW X1, gets excellent fuel economy and offers a four-turbo engine with 250 horsepower.
+The CX-5, a car like the BMW X1, gets excellent fuel economy and offers a four-turbo engine with 250 horsepower.
 Front or all-wheel drive is generally available in both types.

 Mazda CX 5